NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 The current `n3fit` code supports sequential dense networks with custom number of layers, nodes, activation functions and initializers from [Keras](https://keras.io/).

 A big difference in comparison to `nnfit` is the number of neural networks involved in the fit.
 Here we use a **single neural network** model which maps the input (x, log x) to 8 outputs, nominally they correspond exactly the 8 PDF flavours defined in NNPDF3.1.
-The choice of using a single model is justified by the interest in preserving cross-correlations between flavours in terms of synapses by improving the training efficiency.

 ``` image:: figures/nn.png
 ```